 - The Beatrix Potter Gallery

 - The Old Grammar School

-The village of Cartmel is widely known for being the home of Cartmel Priory.
+The village of Cartmel is widely known for being the home of Cartmel Priory and is considered by many as one of England’s prettiest villages.
 This stunning 12th century building boasts decorative, stained-glass windows and historic choir stalls.
 The church survived the dissolution of the monasteries and displays a blend of architectural styles inside.
 Besides the church, Cartmel has plenty of attractions that draw the crowds.
 Off the village square, you’ll find the Heritage Centre which was once the Cartmel Priory Gatehouse.
 The square itself provides plenty of places to sit, chat and enjoy the local produce.
 If you get the chance, experience the racing days at Cartmel Racecourse, where the monks of Cartmel Priory first started the tradition of racing back in the 12th century.

 When visiting in spring be sure to head over to Holker Hall and Gardens for the Holker Garden Festival.
 The 400-year-old Holker Hall is home to Lord and Lady Cavendish and is open to the public.
 Feast on the fabulous displays of antique furniture and art and take a stroll through the lush grounds.
 Before leaving the picturesque village of Cartmel, make sure you pop into the village shop for some of the famous sticky toffee pudding.

 - The Heritage Centre

 - Holker Hall

 10. Pooley Bridge

 At the northern end of Ullswater overlooking the River Eamont, Pooley Bridge is a vibrant village in the Eden Valley.
 It has become a popular destination for visitors wanting to explore the Lake District towns and villages that surround Ullswater or adventurers looking for water-based activities.
 Land lovers will also be in their element here as there is easy access to the 20-mile circular walking route of the Ullswater Way.